parroty/oauth2ex/README.md

 # OAuth2Ex

-A OAuth 2.0 client library for elixir.
+An OAuth 2.0 client library for elixir.
 It provides the following functionalities.
 - OAuth token retrieval by communicating with OAuth 2.0 server.
 - Caching the acquired token locally, and refreshing the token when the it's expired.
 - HTTP client access by specifying OAuth2 access token.